Rodent removal

-Proper attic ventilation is essential for all types of roofs.
-Whether gabled, hip, or flat, a well-ventilated attic protects your home from moisture, heat buildup, and structural damage.
+Proper attic ventilation is essential for all rodent removal-safe homes and all types of roofs.
+Whether gabled, hip, or flat, a well-ventilated attic protects your home from moisture, heat buildup, and the hidden conditions pests love.

 Why Attic Ventilation Is Important

 Ventilation helps regulate attic temperature and humidity.
-Without it, moisture can build up and cause mold, rot, and damage to insulation.
+Without it, moisture can build up and cause mold, rot, and damage to insulation—issues that also create ideal nesting conditions for rodent removal situations.
 In hot climates, poor ventilation leads to excessive attic heat, which can shorten the life of your roof and increase energy bills.
+In colder months, trapped humidity can condense on rafters and decking, weakening wood over time and leaving behind damp materials that pests can shred for nests.

 Signs of Poor Ventilation

 Look for condensation on rafters, peeling paint on ceilings, mold growth, or unusually hot second floors.
-These are red flags that your attic isn't breathing properly.
+These are red flags that your attic isn't breathing properly—and they often show up alongside pest clues like droppings, scratching sounds, or disturbed insulation.
 Ice dams in winter are also a common indicator in colder climates.
+If you see moisture plus chew marks or torn duct wrap, you may need both ventilation upgrades and rodent removal service to fully solve the problem.

 Types of Attic Vents